iwcyou/TCRender-A-GPS-rendering-method-combing-remote-sensing-and-GPS-data-in-road-extraction/README.md

 ## Beijing dataset

-Beijing dataset need the permission by  [Tao Sun](https://github.com/suniique/Leveraging-Crowdsourced-GPS-Data-for-Road-Extraction-from-Aerial-Imagery), you can contact via: suntao@tongji.edu.cn.
+As we do not have the permission to publish the Beijing dataset, you will need to request the dataset from [here](https://github.com/suniique/Leveraging-Crowdsourced-GPS-Data-for-Road-Extraction-from-Aerial-Imagery).

 ## Shenzhen dataset